awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/spark-job.md

 # Spark job

-A construct to create a step function which submit a Spark job.
-The step function can submit a job with either [Amazon EMR on EKS](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/getting-started.html) or [Amazon EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html).
+A construct to create an AWS Step Functions state machine which submit a Spark job.
+The state machine can submit a job with either [Amazon EMR on EKS](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/getting-started.html) or [Amazon EMR Serverless](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html).

 ## Overview

-The construct creates an AWS Step Function that is used to submit the job and orchestarte the life cycle of a job.
-The construct leverage the [AWS SDK service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html) to submit the jobs.
-The step function can takes a cron expression to trigger the job at a given interval.
-The schema below shows the state machine of the step function.
+The construct creates an AWS Step Functions state machine that is used to submit a Spark job and orchestrate the lifecycle of the job.
+The construct leverages the [AWS SDK service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/supported-services-awssdk.html) to submit the jobs.
+The state machine can take a cron expression to trigger the job at a given interval.
+The schema below shows the state machine:

 ![Spark Job State Machine](../../../static/img/adsf-spark-job-statemachine.svg)

 ## Usage